monkeytypegame/monkeytype/backend/mongo-todo.md

   - should be objects that are set on new pb
 - Move user data to localstorage instead of cookies
 - Result is duplicated in analytics
+  - Does entire result need to be stored in analytics

-  - Should results be moved to a seperate collection
+  - Should result be stored in seperate collection and then referenced in user doc and analytics?
+- Loader should hide after tag is added, deleted, or edited
+- Fix localhost, production, development server detection

-    - Does the entire test need to be in the analytics collection?
+  - Should be a setting in the .env

 - make sure refresh token won't expire
   - make refresh token expire after session if don't remeber me is set?
 - Keep jwt and refresh in cookies?

 - Get somebody else to check over security due to my lack of expertise